 Residence of Senator John Arnold

-Bernie remembered the screams from the phantom building that gave such pleasure and just as fondly, the delicious agony of the prison.
+The Senator smiled, remembering the screams and the phantom building that gave such pleasure, and just as fondly, the delicious agony of the prison.
 Mourning the death of her brother and subsequent suicide of her alcoholic mother, the story of Madonna’s plight will move the hearts of the wealthy and influential.
 Ah, little Stella.
-How he looked forward to seeing her bewildered and heartbroken over the loss of her son then savoring her terror as the one whom she thought was her little girl inflicts prolonged suffering and painful death.
+How he looked forward to seeing her bewildered and heartbroken over the loss of her son then savoring her terror, as the one whom she thought was her little girl inflicts prolonged suffering and painful death.

 Whatever it was, it would be wonderful.
 No hint came forth of where the next vessel might be found.
 The clairvoyance of Madonna would be helpful in divining such important information.
 Perhaps the next vessel, yet to be born, will have access to even greater power than the Senator’s influence and the girl’s psychic gifts.
 The girl’s gifts were marvelous, but sadly underdeveloped.
 Wasted for now, but soon—oh—soon—a magnificent reward.
 As Bernie contemplated his years of sacrifices and rewards, he ate dessert—hokey pokey with blue sprinkles.

 This is what happened to Bernie’s ma before he was born.
 I wanted to know how he got to be so mean.
 There was some stupid rich people and they let the bad thing come in.
 His ma was stupid too and his pa also.

 “His Office is to discover the Virtues of the Birds and precious stones” (The Book of the Goetia of Solomon the King)

 “He’s a lecherous old one, mind you.
 What we done, he’d do to you if he could.”
 Matthew’s handsome face was full of concern.
 His caring was a lie, but she enjoyed the pretense.